Heber City · Wheeler Park

 Wheeler Park, Heber City: A Complete Neighborhood Guide

 Wheeler Park is the everyday-life version of Heber — a residential pocket inside the city limits where most buyers are putting kids in Wasatch schools, walking to the grocery store within a few minutes, and doing normal Tuesday-night grill-on-the-deck things.
 It's the quiet strength of the Heber full-time market.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Wheeler Park Heber City residential neighborhood with mountain views and sidewalks